 The view from this pass was amazing, with the giant Lac des Dix below and more snowy mountain tops in the background.
-Still, not a drop of rain had fallen today and with the sky now filling up with clouds completely, we did not want to stay too long and down we went again, for the last time this day.
+Still not a drop of rain had fallen today and with the sky now filling up with clouds completely, we did not want to stay too long here.
+So down we went again, for the last time this day.

-It took us just over half an hour to finally reach the Refuge des Ecouliaes.
+It took us just over half an hour to finally reach the Refuge des Ecoulaies.
 This is an unmanned hut in the meadows just above Lac des Dix.
 The hut is privately owned, and can be reserved in advance.
-For this day a reservation would not have been necessary.
-When we got there, we were the only guests and the only other hiker I saw was apparently hiking further down to the next (unmanned) hut, La Barma, 15 minutes down the trail.
+For this day a reservation would not have been necessary: when we got there, we were the only guests.
+The only other hiker I saw was apparently hiking further down to the next (unmanned) hut, La Barma, fifteen minutes down the trail.

 The hut had bunkbeds, clean water, tables and chairs, electricity and a flush toilet.
 Apart from a hot shower everything a weary hiker needs!
 We payed our CHF 20 by slipping a bill into a slot in a backdoor.

 We cooked our meal outside until finally the long expected rain fell.
 We hurried inside where we spent the rest of the evening finishing our food and trying to find the switch for the lights.

 Later we saw a marmot searching for crumbs of food from the stone fireplace where we sat.
 The evening fell, and it had been a beautiful and rewarding day.